Niel-sw/PET-Compton/README.md

 # PET-Compton
 Application of Compton concept on PET.
+This simulation is more or less like Camera Compton but with different method for reconstruction.

                                     PET                 Compton
     Material                        GAGG                Ge